-- 1. Distribute pencil and plain white paper to the girls.
-Create a scavenger hunt that the girls can use to discover things in the environment. - 2.
-Have the girls look under a rock, in a log, and behind some moss while making sure not to disturb the surrounding environment.
-Ask the girls to make note of anything they can observe with their sense of sight and their sense of touch. - 3.
-Use a magnifying glass to carefully observe the surface of various objects in nature (e.g. Bark of a tree, leaf on a tree, moss growing on a rock, bugs worms, etc.) Have the girls make some sketche bugs, worms, etc.).
-Have the girls make some sketches of what they observed.
+- 1. Distribute pencils and plain white paper to the youth.
+Create a scavenger hunt that the youth can use to discover things in the environment. - 2.
+Have the youth look under a rock, in a log, and behind some moss while making sure not to disturb the surrounding environment.
+Ask the youth to make a note of anything they can observe with their sense of sight and their sense of touch. - Use a magnifying glass to carefully observe the surface of various objects in nature (e.g. Bark of a tree, leaf on a tree, moss growing on a rock, bugs worms etc.) Have the youth make some sketch bugs, worms, etc.).
+Have the youth make some sketches of what they observed.